 But that's not all.
 There are hundreds of dollars worth of items on the cash shop that can give you an advantage.
 And if that wasn't enough, Snail implemented the ability for players to purchase unbound Liang directly from them.
 However, I recently tried to click the "Silver Purchase" button and it brought me to a 404 page so I have to wonder if they are removing that service or if it's just a temporary error.
 I remember the price came out to a few dollars per hundred Liang, with one-thousand Liang making one Ding.
 The most rare items and skills cost several Ding.

-Keep in mind that, as Snail only sails gold in packages, I am giving these prices in the closest package worth.
+Keep in mind that, as Snail only sells gold in packages, I am giving these prices in the closest package worth.
 For example, 50 Cash Shop Gold cost $15.
 So, while Windrider only costs 45 Gold, I put down $15.
 This causes you to put more money into the game than you need, though it does eventually sort of "even out" as you can accumulate enough 'extra' gold to purchase premium for a month or get yourself a month or something.

 There you have it, a small break-down of the Age of Wushu (Snail USA) Cash shop.
 It's really disappointing, too.
 Back in the day, when the game was just just coming out of beta and was still fairly new in the West, at most you would need to pay $15 - a price that most people can deal with and accept.
-Occasionally they would come out with something expensive like a ferret - which I suppose was the first indicator.
+Occasionally they would come out with something expensive like a ferret that cost a couple hundred dollars- which I suppose was the first indicator.
 In the end, the amount of time and money I would have to invest to just to have a chance in PVP against those who have put hundreds or thousands of dollars into the game makes it unplayable for me.

 I still enjoy logging on from time to time, doing a bit here and there, but I can't justify spending money on it nor spending any decent amount of time.
 Especially when the Customer Support is universally regarded as non-existent and when it does show up, it's usually in the form of broken or impossible to understand English.
 Unfortunately, I'm sure I'm not alone in this and that has lead to Age of Wushu suffering a population problem.
 It makes me wonder how long Age of Wushu will last.
 Maybe SnailUSA will pull off a miracle and save the game from itself?
 I can hope.